-The first of its kind in the city, the long-awaited screens will enable bus passengers to plan their journeys as efficiently as possible, with real-time updates on bus arrival and departure times using smart technology.
+The first of its kind in one of the smartest cities in the UK, the long-awaited screens will enable bus passengers to plan their journeys as efficiently as possible, with real-time updates on bus arrival and departure times using Internet of Things (IoT) technology.

-Paragon Interchange will now benefit from 42 LCD display 22in screens at each bus stand, with an additional seven 49in screens along the concourse of the station, displaying journey planning information for all bus services departing from the Interchange, all in real-time.
+Paragon Interchange will now benefit from 42 LCD display 22inch screens at bus stands, with an additional seven 49inch screens along the concourse of the station, displaying journey planning information for all bus services departing from the Interchange, all in real time.